kurasaiteja/fetch-backend-takehome/README.md

 ```

 ## Running with Docker
-To build the Docker image and run the service:
+To build the Docker image and run the service:(After cloning the repo and installing dependencies step)
 ```bash
 docker build -t receipt-processor . docker run -p 3000:3000 receipt-processor